peidansauyukjuk/stitch-in-time/README.md

-# A STITCH IN TIME - DIGITALIZED STORYBOOK
+# A Stitch in Time - Digital Storybook

 "A Stitch in Time" is a children's book that teaches how to leave a smaller carbon footprint by showing the importance of repairing and recycling.